 Surprise is a reaction you experience when you walk into an unexpected or misexpected event.

 So the starting point is what you expect to happen in everyday situations – what you’re used to.
 If something unexpected happens – or if it happens in a way you didn’t foresee, that’s when you experience surprise.

 The intensity and duration of the feeling depend on the degree of surprise, which in turn depends on how different the event is from your frame of mind.

-As you can see, surprise is more complicated than you might think… and whenever it comes into your life, it makes you go through a series of stages.
+As you can see by now, surprise is more complicated than you might think and, whenever it comes into your life, it makes you go through a series of stages.
 Let’s find out more!

 The surprise sequence